ALASdoo/alasdoo.uiskel/README.md

 Plone's default javascript registry.
 The final result is the same, as Plone does merge and minimize all the registered javascripts.

-Javascript/script.js holds helper functions that are taken from Mobile HTML5 Boilerplate project and also some functions for the mobile version of the theme.
+Javascript/script.js holds the javascript functions for the theme.
-(temporarily removed)
 Every additional javascript should go into this file.
 If you need multiple files for javascript, just create them in the javascript folder and include them in Plone's JS registry (profiles/default/jsregistry.xml).